 T. A. Voelker & Matt Bowler.
 (2011).
 "Structural antecedents to learning: The impact of interactive group participation on examination performance".
 Small Business Administration Journal.
 11, 12-29.

-Matt Bowler & J.R.B.
-Halbesleben.
+Matt Bowler, J.R.B.
+Halbesleben & Jeffrey Paul.
 (2010).
 "If You’re Close with the Leader, You Must be a Brownnose: The Role of Leader-Member Relationships in Follower, Leader, and Coworker Attributions of Organizational Citizenship Behavior Motives".
 Maryland Heights MO: Human Resource Management Review.

 Matt Bowler.
 (2009).
 "Boundary Conditions of Trust Transference Between Leaders, Followers, and Coworkers".
 Proceedings of the Southern Management Association.